 21. When a Client is out of Contract

-- Limelight Accountancy Limited shall continue to charge normal monthly fees for 2 months from the date a client notifies us that they are out of contract and hence the Company is dormant.
+- Limelight shall continue to charge normal monthly fees for 2 months from the date a Client notifies us that they are out of contract and hence the company is dormant.

-- After 2 months, if the client is still out of work, Limelight Accountancy Limited charges standard dormant accounts fees of £25+VAT per month.
+- After 2 months if client is still out of work Limelight charges standard dormant accounts fees at 50% of the agreement fee.

-- We will continue to take care of accounts and all compliance for the fees of £25+VAT per month until the client is back to work.
+- iv.
+We continue to take care of accounts and all compliance for 50% of the agreement fee, until the client is back to actively trading.

-- Once the client is back to work, we start charging normal fixed monthly fees as agreed in our Agreement with you.
+- Once client is back to work we start charging normal fixed monthly fees as agreed in our Agreement with you.

-- Please note that the client should be out of work for 2 full months.
-So, by way of example, if a client finished working part way in Month 3, the client should be out of work fully for month 4 and 5 and from Month 6 Limelight Accountancy Limited will start charging Dormant account fees of £25+VAT per month.
+- Please note that client should be out of work for 2 full months.
+So, by way of example, if a client finished working part way in Month 3 the client should be out of work fully for month 4 and 5 and from Month 6, Limelight will start charging the agreed dormancy Fees.

 Applicable ONLY to Contractors: